materialsproject/fireworks/docs/index.rst

 Quick information
 -----------------

 It can be time-consuming to evaluate whether a workflow software will meet your computing needs from documentation alone.
-If you just want to know whether FireWorks is a potential solution to your workflow problem, one option is to e-mail a description of your problem to the developer at: |Mail|
+If you just want to know whether FireWorks is a potential solution to your workflow problem, one option is to e-mail a description of your problem to the developer at: |Mail|.
+You might also look at the :doc:`bird's eye view of FireWorks </nutshell>` to get started.

 Changelog
 =========